 The vantage point of this painting is in the middle of the canal, surrounded by gondolas, barges, and the buildings lining the banks of the Grand Canal.
 Many of the structures depicted in this 1738 painting still stand today.
 The painting pictures the traghetto, a ferry service using rowboats that were the primary means of crossing the Grand Canal before the construction of the many bridges that we can see today.

-This famous Canaletto is a typical example of the vedute paintings popular with Grand Tour travellers of the 1700s as a visual record of their travels.
+This famous Canaletto is a typical example of the vedute paintings popular with Grand Tour travelers of the 1700s as a visual record of their travels.
 Canaletto was one of the more famous painters of city views or vedute, especially of Venice.
-During 1746 to 1756 he worked in England where he created many paintings of the sights of London.
-He was highly successful in England and became famous thanks to the British merchant and connoisseur Joseph Smith who sold his extensive collection of Canaletto’s paintings to King George III in 1762.
-Canaletto’s paintings became highly prized as during the 18th century European monarchs vied for his grandest paintings.
+From 1746 to 1756, he worked in England, where he created many paintings of the sights of London.
+He was highly successful in England and became famous thanks to the British merchant and connoisseur Joseph Smith, who sold his extensive collection of Canaletto’s paintings to King George III in 1762.
+Canaletto’s paintings became highly prized as, during the 18th century, European monarchs vied for his grandest paintings.

 Grand Canal of Venice

-The Grand Canal is a channel of water that divides Venice, Italy and forms one of the major water-traffic corridors for the city.
+The Grand Canal is a channel of water that divides Venice, Italy, and forms one of the significant water-traffic corridors for the city.
 One end of the canal leads into the lagoon near the railway station, and the other end leads into the basin at San Marco.
 In between the two ends, it makes a large S shape through the central districts of Venice.
-It is 3.8 km (2.4 mi) long, and 30 to 90 m (98 to 295 ft) wide, with an average depth of 5 metres (16 feet).
+It is 3.8 km (2.4 mi) long and 30 to 90 m (98 to 295 ft) wide, with an average depth of 5 meters (16 feet).